KidQuant/Website-V2/content/post/2024-28-2014-Does-Diversification-Always-Matter/index.md

 ![portfolio frontier](/post/images/Diversification/figure2.jpg)

 Now we can see the risk-returns of holding just stock $A$ or just stock $B$.
 Clearly just holding stock $A$ is less risky than holding just stock $B$.
 However, notice that if we draw a vertical line straight up from stock $A$, we intersect the curve.
-This tells us that with a creative selecttion of portfolio weights, we can get the same risk but with a higher expected return.
+This tells us that with a creative selection of portfolio weights, we can get the same risk but with a higher expected return.

 So it's rational to prefer this point over just stock $A$.

 ### Efficient frontier

-Now that we have a better inituition on how portfolios can be created, let's discuss the more general case.
+Now that we have a better idea of how portfolios can be created, let's discuss the more general case.
 Individual stocks do not just lie on the parabola.
 When $N>2$, most portfolios lie within the parabola.
-Any portfolio is *efficient* if it lies along the top half of this boundary because no other combination of assets can have smaller variance for the same expected return.
+Any portfolio is efficient if it lies along the top half of this boundary because no other combination of assets can have a smaller variance for the same expected return.

 We can visualize the efficient in two ways.
 First, we can visualize many random portfolio by drawing random weights,